Orchard as a Conventional CMS

 Step 4: Create Content Types and Content Items

 We need to create content types and fields within those content types.
-There can be multiple content types within a system, e.g., a site can contain a homepage, blog item, product page content types, etc. Once the content types have been created, we can add site data.
+A system can contain multiple content types, e.g., a site can contain a homepage, blog item, product page content types, etc. Once the content types have been created, we can add site data.
 Each content item is a document based on the content type, which defines fields and data that are added in those fields.

 Step 5: Enable APIs for front-end application

-Once this is done, your headless CMS is ready to be integrated with a front-end application of your choice through GraphQL APIs.
+Once this is done, your headless CMS will be integrated with a front-end application of your choice through GraphQL APIs.

 Headless Architecture